Sleep and seizures – the facts

 - Wall mounted lamps pose less safety risks than ordinary table lamps or study lamps, which can be easily knocked over

-- Smoking in bed is unwise for everyone and particularly so for a person with nocturnal seizures.
+- Smoking in bed is unwise for anyone and particularly so for a person with nocturnal seizures

 - There are a number of devices for night-time seizure monitoring that are now available for use in the home.
 They are designed to recognise that a seizure has occurred or that breathing has been disrupted, triggering an alarm so that help can be provided.
-This is a rapidly developing area of research.
-Investigation into the development and the benefit of such monitors is ongoing and at this time there is no evidence to show that using an alarm or device can guarantee the safety of a person experiencing nocturnal seizures.
-However, some families have found monitors to be a useful part of a risk reduction plan.
-Speak to your clinician about whether a device is something that you might choose to use.
+An alarm or device cannot guarantee the safety of a person experiencing nocturnal seizures, however, some families have found monitors to be a useful part of a risk reduction plan and provide peace of mind

 - Some people advocate for the use of special pillows to allow better airflow around the face.
 Whilst they are quite porous and allow airflow, the use of these pillows has not been proven to prevent death from suffocation nor guarantee the safety of a person having nocturnal seizures.
 The use of a special pillow is a personal choice

 - If there is someone available to help you if you have a seizure, check they know how to put you into the recovery position (onto your side) and what to do in case of emergency.
 See our First Aid page for advice